CumulusNetworks/docs/content/knowledge-base/Configuration-and-Usage/Monitoring/Using-netconsole-with-syslog-on-Cumulus-Linux-Switches.md

            10.230.130.20 dev eth0 table mgmt src 10.230.130.211 uid 1000

        then the `syslog` server is on the same Ethernet segment.
-The value to use for the <dev> parameter is the "dev" value reported in the output, "eth0" in this example.
+The value to use for the &lt;dev> parameter is the "dev" value reported in the output, "eth0" in this example.
 The _nexthop ip_ is the first field.

        If the output of the `ip rou get` command is of the following form (with a "via" keyword):